Semileptonic decay and form factors of $\Omega_b^- \rightarrow \Omega_c^0\,e\,\bar{\nu_e}$: Helicity Amplitudes and Heavy-to-Heavy Semileptonic decay of Baryon

-where the first two terms are non-spin-flip, while the last three terms proportional to $m_l$ are lepton helicity flip contributions.
-By integrating the differential decay rate Eq. (\ref{eq:31}) ($q^2 \in [m^2_e, (M_{\Omega_b} - M_{\Omega_c})^2]$), we get the total decay rate.
+where the first two terms are non-spin-flip contributions and the last three terms proportional to $m_l$ are lepton-helicity flip contributions.
+By integrating the differential decay rate in Eq. (\ref{eq:31}) ($q^2 \in [m^2_e, (M_{\Omega_b} - M_{\Omega_c})^2]$), we obtain the total decay rate.